House of Glory

-House of Glory (HOG) is an American professional wrestling school and promotion based in New York founded by Amazing Red.
+House of Glory (HOG) is an American professional wrestling school and independent promotion based in New York founded by Amazing Red.

 The promotion has run shows in New York City, New York, Chicago, Illinois, Haltom City, Texas, Las Vegas, Nevada, Philadelphia, Pennsylvania, and Toronto, Ontario, Canada.

 History

 HOG was established in 2012 by Amazing Red and Brian XL, with the first show named High Intensity, which took place on May 5, 2012.